Happy Birthday to Me (1981 film): Plot

 Ann arrives at Ginny's house the following morning and finds Ginny taking a shower.
 In the shower, Ginny has a flashback of her mother's death: Her mother, a newly inducted socialite, invites the Top Ten to Ginny's birthday celebration four years earlier and is concerned when no guests have arrived.
 After being questioned by her mother, Ginny tearfully mentions the group are attending a party Ann is having instead.
 Humiliated, her mother drives drunk to the Thomersons' house with Ginny, where she is denied entry by Mr. Thomerson's gatekeeper.
 Enraged and upset, she attempts to drive across a raising drawbridge, causing their car to fall into the water.
 Pinned beneath the steering wheel, Ginny's mother drowns.
 Ginny, however, manages to swim to safety.
+A ship passing by injures Ginny's head, which why she needs the experimental brain procedure.

 Paranoid that she may be murdering her friends during blackout episodes, Ginny visits Dr. Faraday.
 When she confronts him over the procedure she underwent, he is evasive, and she murders him with a fireplace poker.
 Mr. Wainright returns home during a thunderstorm for Ginny's birthday and finds a pool of blood in Ginny's bedroom.
 He flees hysterically and finds one of Ginny's friends, Amelia, standing in the yard in what seems to be a state of shock, clutching a wrapped gift.
 In the cemetery, he discovers his late wife's grave was robbed, with Dr. Faraday's corpse lying beside it.

 Mr. Wainright notices a light on inside the family's guest cottage.
 Inside, he finds the bodies of each member of the Top Ten seated at a table alongside his dead wife's corpse.
 He then sees Ginny enter the room with a birthday cake, singing "Happy Birthday" to herself, seeming to have lost her mind.
 Ginny's father cries.
 Ginny suddenly slashes her father's throat.
 He dies, failing to notice another girl is seated at the table with her head down.
 Ginny then goes toward the girl, who also appears to be Ginny.
 As the seated Ginny wakes, the murderous Ginny we have seen throughout the film yells that she did it all for her, as she ruined her last party.
 Suddenly the two Ginnys struggle and the other girl is revealed as Ann, who has disguised herself as Ginny with an elaborate latex mask probably made by Alfred.
 Ann removes the mask, ranting and raving about her father's affair with Ginny's mother and how it destroyed her family.
 Ann reveals that she and Ginny are half-sisters and it's all her fault.
 Ginny manages to wrestle the knife from Ann and stabs her to death.
 As she stands over Ann's corpse holding the bloodied knife, a police officer enters the cottage and says, "What have you done?"